danielfvm/LibreDiscordEmojis/README.md

 ```

 ## Windows
-Download the `.exe` file from releases.
-Make sure discord is not running and start the executable.
+Download the `.zip` file from releases, extract it and start the executable `LibreDiscordEmojis.exe`.
 It should start discord automatically with
 the script applied.
+Make sure discord is not running, otherwise it will only open the already started discord window, wihout the script applied.

 # How it works?
 This works by injecting the `script.js` file into Discord which can detect if a user clicks on an emoji that has been disabled.